 - The procurement requirements and resulting contractual arrangements should be as simple and practical as possible, considering the amounts involved, the complexity, and the level of risk.
 It is appropriate to consider compliance costs for both parties, and seek to reduce them where possible - The contractual arrangements may need to fit with the overall context of a more general relationship the external party may have with the Council or other relevant local government and government organisations - The Council will identify the risks of the procurement process and contractual agreement and consider how to manage those risks.
-The key is to get the right balance between risk and expected benefit, and to do so consciously - Where a significant risk is identified or there are other issues regarding contract terms and conditions, staff are required to obtain guidance and approval from the Risk Committee (comprising the Legal Services Manager, Corporate Services Manager and Corporate Finance Manager) before proceeding with procurement.
+The key is to get the right balance between risk and expected benefit, and to do so consciously - Where a significant risk is identified or there are significant issues with respect to contractual terms, staff are required to obtain guidance and approval from Council's Legal Services Unit before proceeding with procurement.